GovernanceHankook & Company has embraced a corporate governance system

 |Drinking||Hostess Bar, Lounge/Bar, Clubs|

-*These are prohibited for all employees of Hankook Technology Group's when in fact acting on behalf of the Company.
+*These are prohibited for all employees of Hankook & Company's when in fact acting on behalf of the Company.

 |Vacation expenses paid for by an outside party||Train, airline, bus tickets, car expenses or accommodation for personal purposes||Prohibited|